 Remember this is your dinner and should be made the way you like to eat!

 - In a small saute pan, add 1 tbsp of butter, and after it melts, add the brown sugar and blend well.

-- Add the lime juice and tequila, allow the alcohol in the tequila to burn off.
+- Add the lime juice and tequila, and allow the alcohol in the tequila to burn off.
 Add in the last tbsp of butter and allow the mixture to thicken.